toralf/torutils/README.md

 3. ignore the connection attempt if there are already 8 established connections to the Tor port (max 8 relays are allowed per ip address)
 4. accept the connection attempt to the Tor port

-¹ For an IPv4 _source_ the default is a single ip address, for an IPv6 _source_ the default is a /64 netmask.
+¹ _source_ is for IPv4 is a single ip address, for IPv6 a /64 netmask.

 ² Values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ No overblocking even if _source_ and/or the Tor server have a couple of reboots within 1 hour
+³ No overblocking even if _source_ and/or Tor have a couple of reboots within 1 hour

 ### Persist the solution